Key Takeaways

 DMARC Record for Non-Sending Domains

-Most people stop at securing their active domains, but little do they know that attackers can spoof even your non-sending domains to send fake emails on your behalf!
+Most people stop at securing their active domains, but attackers can spoof even your non-sending domains to send fake emails on your behalf!
 To prevent this, here are the steps to implement DMARC for your non-sending domains:

 - Publish a non-permissive DMARC record: start by publishing a DMARC record for the inactive domain with an enforced policy like p=reject.